 Choosing the video player that your app will use is one of the more consequential decisions you will make, and is largely dependent on the target platforms you have selected.
 Once you have decided which platforms your app will support, you will be presented with a limited number of options for video players.
 Not all players are supported by all platforms.

-Some platforms have native video players built in to their operating system that the You.i Engine can use as the default video player.
+Some platforms have native video players built in to their operating system that You.i Platform can use as the default video player.
 These native video players may not have all the functionality you require, which will necessitate using a third-party option.

 The use of a particular video player and the ability to swap out one player for another has implications for how your app code is structured.
 If a decision is made at a later date to add support for a platform, and that platform requires a different video player, the structure of your code can make that process more straightforward.